Invertibility, Often

 In each case, we show that the invertible maps, i.e. the isomorphisms in the category, comprise a dense $G_{\d}$ subset of the space of maps.
 In each case, the space of maps is a complete metric space and so the Baire Category Theorem applies.

 The argument in each case consists of three steps.
-We illustrate them with the Cantor set case. \begin{itemize} \item[Uniqueness:] Any two Cantor spaces are homeomorphic and so, in particular, any two nonempty clopen (=simultaneously closed and open) subsets are homeomorphic.
+We illustrate them with the Cantor set case. \begin{itemize} \item[Uniqueness:] Any two Cantor spaces are homeomorphic and so, in particular, any two nonempty clopen (=simultaneously closed and open) subsets of Cantor spaces are homeomorphic.

 \item[$G_{\d}$:] In the space of surjective continuous maps between Cantor spaces, the invertible maps comprise a $G_{\d}$ subset.

 \item[Density:] In the space of surjective continuous maps between Cantor spaces, the invertible maps form a dense subset. \end{itemize}